qubole/demotrends/README.md

 1. Webapp in Ruby on Rails.
 2. Data pipeline hosted in *Qubole Data Service*

+## Quick Start
+1. Register for a [Trial Plan] (www.qubole.com/try) in Qubole
+2. [Obtain the API key] (http://www.qubole.com/qds-api-reference/authentication/)
+3. Run the commands in the *commands* directory

 ## Webapp

 Code required to setup the demo trends website (http://demotrends.qubole.com)